 4. Trevi Fountain: Toss a Coin for Good Luck

 No trip to Rome is complete without tossing a coin into the Trevi Fountain.
 Our kids loved participating in this tradition, ensuring our return to this enchanting city.
-Visit earl in the morning to avoid the crowds and enjoy the fountain’s beauty in a serene setting.
+Visit early in the morning to avoid the crowds and enjoy the fountain’s beauty in a serene setting.
 We went mid-day, and jockied for position to throw our coins in.

 5. Vatican City: Art and Adventure